bloomberg/chromium.bb/flutter/README.md

 framework (https://flutter.io).
 It is based on Chromium's iOS configuration (see `../ios`) with additional data stripped out to reduce size:

- * All resources mentioned in `flutter-removed-resources.txt` are stripped out.
- * Additionally, `brkitr.patch` removes the break iterators for sentence and title breaks as well as the CSS specific line break iterators.
+ * `brkitr.patch` removes the break iterators for sentence and title breaks as well as the CSS specific line break iterators.

 ## Included Resources